David Avis avis@cs.mcgill.ca http://cgm.cs.mcgill.ca/~avis

 lrsgmp GMP arithmetic only

-Instructions for installing mplrs, a multithreaded implementation of lrs using MPI, are here.
+Additional instructions for installing mplrs, a multithreaded implementation of lrs using MPI, are here.

 File formats